John Wayne (song): Reception and analysis

 Several critics noted that the video was comparable to Gaga's earlier music videos.
 Hunter Harris of New York magazine wrote that the video was "like something from Gaga's The Fame Monster or Born This Way (2011) eras".
 Andrew Unterberger of Billboard said that the music video for "John Wayne" was like the video for "'Telephone' ... if it used the Grindhouse double-bill as its primary Tarantino influence instead of Natural Born Killers."
 Kaitlyn Tiffany of The Verge considered the video an "entire B movie in under three minutes".
-She also felt the video was inspired by 1980s monster movies, the action film Mad Max (1979), as well cowboy films starring Wayne.
+She also felt the video was inspired by 1980s monster movies, the action film Mad Max (1979), as well as cowboy films starring Wayne.
 Tiffany compared the dance sequences to those in Michael Jackson's Thriller (1984), while another writer Lizzie Plaugic recommended watching the last sequences of the video, with all scenes mashed together.

 Amy Phillips of Pitchfork wrote, "it's a return to the cheeky, fun maximalism of old Gaga videos", "there's a car chase, lots of fire, explosions, crazy costumes, and jokes.
 At one point, Gaga shoots bullets from her high heels."
 Time magazine's Raisa Bruner described the video's content as "return to peak Gaga": "shocking costumes, uninhibited group choreography and over-the-top stunt work for maximum visual impact".
 She gave the video's direction a positive review: "Gaga and Åkerlund aren't afraid to make the viewer uncomfortable and play with the destructive impacts of violence and passion, which is a good match for the masochism of the song."
 Spin's Anna Gaca wrote in her review of the video: "This Jonas Åkerlund-directed acid horror Western is a hell-on-wheels bad trip, jam-packed with neon lighting, vampy looks, and 'professional driver on a closed course' stunts."
 Gaca commented that the video was even more "overstuffed" than the song.
 At the 2017 Clio Awards, the clip was awarded the Silver Winner category for music videos.